-Healthy adults aged 18-45 (full criteria inside) Malaria vaccines RH5.1 and R78C Approximately 32-36 participants To test safety and immune responses to these vaccines Centre for Clinical Vaccinology and Tropical Medicine (CCVTM), Churchill Hospital, Oxford, OX3 7LE £925 to £1,135 Short-lived post vaccine symptoms such as arm pain and fever may occur.
+Who can take part?
+Healthy adults aged 18-45 (full criteria inside) What vaccines are being tested?
+Malaria vaccines RH5.1 and R78C Total participants Approximately 32-36 participants Study aims To test safety and immune responses to these vaccines Trial site Centre for Clinical Vaccinology and Tropical Medicine (CCVTM), Churchill Hospital, Oxford, OX3 7LE Expenses and payment £925 to £1,135 Risks of participation Short-lived post vaccine symptoms such as arm pain and fever may occur.
 A full discussion of risks, including potential, rare but serious reactions is contained within (page 10).
 As this is a phase 1 study, we will monitor the safety of all participants closely.
-Participating in this trial will help our research into the development of a safe and effective vaccine against malaria.
-19 to 23 visits over 12 to 20 months
+Benefits of participants Participating in this trial will help our research into the development of a safe and effective vaccine against malaria.
+Visit schedule 19 to 23 visits over 12 to 20 months